dgp1130/ts-transformer-extension/README.md

 which should provide many of the same technical benefits without requiring changes to the language specification.

+**Only Firefox is supported because Chrome has some ludicrous policies around blocking web requests in an extension.**

 ## Local development

 Install the [pinned version of Node.js](/.nvmrc) or use `nvm use` to do this